sharma1256/cbf-constrained_ppo/README.md

 Specifically, this repo contains the following:
 1) Sampling based safety-constrained PPO
 2) Constrained beta policy
-3) Projection or Safet filter Benchmark
+3) Projection or Safety filter Benchmark

 A Beta policy, given in `ppo.py`, is constrained over the safe control set obtained from the `cbf` function defined in `quad_gym_env.py` that represents Control Barrier Function (CBF) based safety constraints,and, this policy is then updated using proximal policy optimization defined in `ppo.py`, which was adapted from [Stable Baselines3](https://stable-baselines3.readthedocs.io/en/master/).